camicroscope/GSOC/README.md

 **8) Project Schedule**

-Break the timeline into periods of 3 – 4 days
+Break the timeline into periods of approximately 7 days

 **8.1) Community Bonding Period**